rafalab/misc/us-excess-mortality-analysis.md

-# Using the excessmort package to generate an excess mortality plot for
+# Using the excessmort package to generate expeected versus observed
-USA 2017-2023
+mortality plots
 Rafael A. Irizarry

 ## Introduction

 This file contains two parts.
 First the data wrangling part, which is somewhat complex.
-Then we use compute expected death counts and plot along with observed counts.
+Then we compute expected death counts and plot along with observed counts.
 This is relatively simple with the `excessmort` package.
+We add examples of how to estimate excess mortality.

 <div>